 How to use bakeable acrylic paint?

-You can bake acrylic paint on ceramic and glass in oven.
+You can bake dried acrylic paint on ceramic and glass in oven.
 It is a safe and easy way to seal and protect the painted item.
 Baking gives a nice gloss finish to your ceramic or glass piece and is a nice way to make your DIY gift or spend time with family.

 What you need to use bakeable acrylic paint: